-When I finished watching Gangsta, I was genuinelly disappointed with its conclusion, which is a shame because it’s pretty good overall.
-While Manglobe filed for Bankruptcy just days after the final episode of Gangsta aired, they still managed to create an entertaining show.
+When I finished watching Gangsta, I was genuinelly disappointed with its conclusion.
+That’s a shame because I liked it.
+While Manglobe filed for bankruptcy days after the final episode of Gangsta aired, they still managed to create an entertaining show.
 However, the anime has numerous flaws, which means that a list of the biggest problems with Gangsta is in order!
 This means, I’ll be listing the biggest issues with Manglobe’s anime adaptation.
 So scroll down and take a look at the problems that I thought made Gangsta lackluster!

 This list is solely based on the anime!